armannaj/armannaj.github.io/_posts/2023-12-18-reactjs-text-handling-span.md

 ---
-title: 'Why You Should Always Use Span for React.js Texts'
+title: Why You Should Always Use Span for React.js Texts
 tags:
   - react
   - reactjs